-- a) Develop further options to reduce the net cost of Council Services and to achieve a balanced budget over the medium term using the Financial Strategy's 'Grow, Charge, Save, Stop' principle whilst protecting critical and essential services. - b) Services that can be will be delivered 'Digital by Default' by implementing the Council's Digital Strategy. - c) Work in partnership with other local authorities, key partners, Town and Parish Councils, the Third Sector and Volunteers to maintain local facilities, delivery of key local services and low carbon. - d) Implement a Commercial Strategy focussing on investment in assets, sale of services, reviewing charging mechanisms, exploring sponsorship opportunities and achieving better returns on assets. - e) Undertake a review of the Council's Service Standards. - f) Continue to lobby the Government for a fairer funding settlement via the Fair Funding Review and recover all additional costs associated with the response and recovery relating to COVID19.
+- a) Develop further options to reduce the net cost of Council Services and to achieve a balanced budget over the medium term using the Financial Strategy's 'Grow, Charge, Save, Stop' principle whilst protecting critical and essential services. - b) Services that can be will be delivered 'Digital by Default' by implementing the Council's Digital Strategy. - c) Work in partnership with other local authorities, key partners, Town and Parish Councils, the Third Sector and Volunteers to maintain local facilities, delivery of key local services and low carbon. - d) Implement a Commercial Strategy focussing on investment in assets, sale of services, reviewing charging mechanisms, exploring sponsorship opportunities and achieving better returns on assets. - e) Undertake a review of the Council's Service Standards. - f) Continue to lobby the Government for more funding via the Fair Funding Review and recover all additional costs associated with the response and recovery relating to COVID19.

-Strategic Objective 2: STRONG ECONOMY
+STRATEGIC OBJECTIVE 2: STRONG ECONOMY Helping to Create Strong, Sustainable Economic and Housing Growth

-Helping to create strong, sustainable economic and housing growth
+2. Working with partners, which includes the Lancashire Enterprise Partnership (LEP), to help the COVID19 recovery leading to creating sustainable, accessible jobs so that businesses locate, grow and stay in Pendle and to provide business support and facilitate skills improvement.

-2. Working with partners, which includes the Lancashire Enterprise Partnership (LEP), to help the COVID19 recovery leading to creating sustainable, accessible jobs so that businesses locate, grow and stay in Pendle and to provide business support and facilitate skills improvement
+- a) Contribute to the development of the emerging Greater Lancashire Plan, Lancashire Local Industrial Strategy and Pennine Economic Growth Prospectus ensuring economic recovery in Pendle and the Council's growth priorities are included. - b) Deliver capacity for economic growth in Pendle with the extension to the Lomeshaye Industrial Estate. - c) Work with the Nelson Town Deal Board to secure a Town Deal for Nelson and develop Masterplans for Town Centres and pursue opportunities to secure funding to deliver those Masterplans - d) Part 2 of the Local Plan. - e) Work with PEARL (BM) Ltd and other partners to complete the redevelopment of Brierfield Mill.

-- a) Contribute to the development of the emerging Greater Lancashire Plan, Lancashire Local Industrial Strategy and Pennine Economic Growth Prospectus ensuring economic recovery in Pendle and the Council's growth priorities are included. - b) Deliver capacity for economic growth in Pendle with the extension to the Lomeshaye Industrial Estate. - c) Work with the Nelson Town Deal Board to secure a Town Deal for Nelson and funding from the Future High Street Fund and develop Masterplans for Town Centres and pursue opportunities to secure funding to deliver those Masterplans, adopt Part 2 of the Local Plan. - d) Work with PEARL (BM) Ltd and other partners to complete the redevelopment of Brierfield Mill. - e) Work with partners to improve the skills, education and training of Pendle's workforce via the Enterprise Advisor Network and the Pendle Challenge. - f) Actively promote Pendle as a great area to live, learn, work, play and visit. - g) Work with partners to support, enable and improve sustainable transport links across the Borough, including the Colne Congestion Relief Project for North Valley Road, Colne, continuing to lobby for the Colne A56 Villages Bypass and prioritising the re-opening of the Colne Skipton rail line as part of the Central Pennines Growth Corridor proposed by Transport for the North.
+- f) Work with partners to improve the skills, education and training of Pendle's workforce via the Enterprise Advisor Network and the Pendle Challenge. - g) Actively promote Pendle as a great area to live, learn, work, play and visit. - Work with partners to support, enable and improve sustainable transport links across the Borough, including the Colne Congestion Relief Project for North Valley Road, Colne, continuing to lobby for the Colne - A56 Villages Bypass and prioritising the re-opening of the Colne - Skipton rail line as part of the Central Pennines Growth Corridor proposed by Transport for the North.